FUSED-Net: Detecting Traffic Signs with Limited Data: Proposed Methodology

 \subsection{Pseudo Support Sets (PSS)}

 In FSOD, the limited availability of labeled training data presents a significant challenge in developing robust models.
 To address this, data augmentation is a common technique used to enhance the diversity and variability of the training data.
 In our methodology, we implemented a data augmentation strategy during the fine-tuning stage by generating a `Pseudo-Support Set (PSS)' by augmenting the original support set.
+Mathematically, let $X_s$ represent the original support set and $T$ represent the transformation applied.
+The augmented support set $X_s'$ is then defined as:

 The creation of this pseudo-support set involves applying random Color Jitter to each sample in the original support set.
+Here, we chose to use only Color Jitter for augmentation, guided by \cite{chen2020simple}, who showed that stronger color jittering is effective in tasks requiring visual representations.

 Color Jitter is a data augmentation technique that randomly alters the brightness, contrast, saturation, and hue of an image.
 These specific transformations were chosen because they closely mimic the kinds of variations that are commonly encountered in real-world scenarios, such as changes in lighting conditions, different times of the day, weather conditions, and even camera settings.
 Brightness adjustment simulates conditions ranging from very bright, sunny environments to dim, overcast scenarios.
 Contrast alteration affects the differentiation between light and dark areas in an image, allowing the model to recognize objects in both high-contrast situations like strong shadows, and low-contrast environments like foggy weather.
 Saturation changes the intensity of colors, helping the model learn to detect traffic signs that might appear more muted or vividly colored due to different camera sensors or environmental conditions.
 Hue adjustment shifts the overall color balance of the image, which can account for the color variances caused by different lighting sources (e.g., fluorescent vs. natural light).

-By creating PSS through this augmentation process, we introduce a broader range of visual characteristics into the training data.
-The PSS, which combines the original samples with their augmented versions, provides the model with a richer and more varied dataset.
-This helps the model learn to recognize patterns under diverse conditions, improving its generalization ability and reducing the risk of overfitting to the limited original data.